How to Clip in Curly Hair Extensions

-It’s time to clip in your Bebonia extensions!
+It’s time to install in your Bebonia clip-in extensions!
 Get ready to instantly transform your curls in a few simple steps.
-Check out the video below or scroll down for step by steps.
+Check out the video below or scroll down for a step-by-step guide.

 How To Clip In Curly Clip In Hair Extension

 Note: Before you begin this process make sure you’ve washed and styled your curls to your liking.
-You should have also washed and set your extensions (check out this guide to learn how).
-Your extensions must be dry before you begin!
+You should have also washed and set your clip-in extensions.
+Your clip-in extensions must be dry before you begin!

 Step 1: Start from the bottom.